 I do wish the torch trigger was less sensitive.
-I've wasted a lot of wire or had an unexpected spark, when I accidentally grabbed, and held, the trigger while wearing gloves.
+I’ve wasted a lot of wire and had unexpected sparks while unknowingly touching the trigger while wearing gloves.
 In other Lincoln 140 MIG welder reviews, owners have commented about this issue.

 Also, quite a few owners reported problems with the trigger connections.
 They would shift inside the gun causing erratic operation.
-Good news, there is an easy fix.
+There is good news because the fix is easy.

 It is nice to see that Lincoln has upgraded its new 140 models to all-metal wire drives, including the tension arms, eliminating this issue.